ChatrixOne/docs.chatrix.one/docs/terms.en.md

 ## Reporting a violation

 In case you wish to report a violation, please send an email or **XMPP** message to an administrator.
-The report must be accompanied by proof in the form of a screenshot - [Screenshot](https://en.wikipedia.org/wiki/Screenshot), which unequivocally shows the violation you described.
+The report must be accompanied by proof in the form of a [screenshot](https://en.wikipedia.org/wiki/Screenshot), which unequivocally shows the violation you described.

 !!! warning "Caution"